-Radionuclide therapies have been used for the treatment of many diseases since last century.
-Radio-iodine (or Iodine-131) was used for the treatment of hyperthyroidism (Grave’s disease, Multi-nodular goitre) and thyroid cancers as early as 1940.
+Radionuclide therapies have been used for the treatment of many diseases since the last century.
+Radio-iodine (or Iodine-131) was used for the treatment of hyperthyroidism (Grave’s disease, Multi-nodular goiter) and thyroid cancers as early as 1940.
 Radio-iodine is still the most popular and effective treatment of these disorders.
 Multiple other radionuclide therapies like Phosphorous-32, Samarium-153, Strontium-89 are still in use for various clinical indications.

-Peptide-receptor radionuclide therapy (PRRT): Yttrium-90 (Y-90) & Lutetium-177 (Lu-177) labelled DOTATATE and DOTATOC radionuclide therapies were introduced in the last decade for the treatment of metastatic neuroendocrine tumors (NETs).
+Peptide-receptor radionuclide therapy (PRRT): Yttrium-90 (Y-90) & Lutetium-177 (Lu-177) labeled DOTATATE and DOTATOC radionuclide therapies were introduced in the last decade for the treatment of metastatic neuroendocrine tumors (NETs).
 These are highly specific molecules which bind to somatostatin receptor-expressing cells in these tumors.
 Once these molecules bind, the beta-emitting radionuclide kills the tumor cells.
 The PRRT is now widely used by oncologists across the world and have improved the overall survival in these patients.